washer143/r.wjoinery-msp1/README.md

  ## Services
  * hero image with text overlay to keep the same theme running through the website.

  * This page contains 6 sections relaying to different types of joinery that the user can refer to for they're own ideas and projects.
-With images and a description running along each section to give the customer a better understanding of how they could utilize for themselves.
-It will also showcase our knowledge craftsmanship in more detail.
+With images and a descriptions running along each section to give the customer a better understanding of what we can do.
+It will also showcase our knowledge in craftsmanship in more detail giving confidence in the service we could provide.

  ## Contact Page
   * This page will feature a new hero image as a back drop to signify importance to get in contact.
   * The page has a form that the user can use to fill out they're name, e-mail, phone number and message, which are all required, with a submit button.
   * it also also has our address, email and phone number in larger writing for customers to clarify our details and for users with poor vision.

- # Existing Features
+ # Existing Features and Testing (UX)
  ## Navigation & Logo
 * The navbar and logo feature on all 4 pages, they're fully responsive and the logo acts as an active link to re-direct to the homepage, which i feel is a required function for user experience.
 * All four pages, home, about us, services and contact us, as is common with web design are positioned to right, which gives user familiarity.
 * All links turn a different color when hovered over to signify activity, and to click.
-Give easy navigation to users.
+Giving easy navigation to users.
-* I designed the nav bar to match the footer with the same grey and black color theme to match not only the logo but to also stand out, and make for an easier user experience.
+* I designed the nav bar to match the footer with the same grey and black color theme to match the logo, but to also stand out, and make navigation a simple user experience.

 ![navigation-bar](screenshots/nav-bar.png)
 <img src="screenshots/logo.png" width=25% height=25%>

  ## Footer
  * The footer is displayed throughout all pages, with the address of our workshop to the left, opening hours displayed centrally and social media links displayed to the right.
  * The footer is fully responsive, as the screen becomes smaller any content to the right will wrap underneath, with active social media links displayed to the bottom, followed by opening hours and address details stacking on one another.

 ![footer](screenshots/footer.png)
 ## Home
-* This page shows off a off a snippet of our services section to entice customers, with customer reviews aligned beneath.
-The services header is also active, so as with the navbar, it changes color when hovered over, when clicked they will be re-directed straight to the services page.
-We also have a hero image with cover text that i used throughout except the contact page.
+* This page shows off a snippet of our services section to entice customers, with customer reviews aligned beneath to give users positive re-enforcement.
+The services header is also active, just like the navbar, it changes color when hovered over, when clicked they will be re-directed straight to the services page.
+We also have a beautiful hero image of a man working on a lathe, this image lets users know that they've directed themselves to the right page.

 * The main hero image that is through three pages, Home, about us and services.